Hangcheng-Zhao/Hangcheng-Zhao.github.io/_pages/research.md

   </a>
 </h2>

 with Zhonghong Kuang and Jie Zheng.
-Minor Revision at <i>Games and Economic Behavior</i>
+Forthcoming at <i>Games and Economic Behavior</i>

 <details>
   <summary>Abstract</summary>